jasonwu0731/PaperNet/README.md

   }
 }
 ```
-3. `sequelize db:migrate` to initialize the tables
+5. `sequelize db:migrate` to initialize the tables
-3. `npm start` to listen at localhost:3000
+6. `npm start` to listen at localhost:3000
-4. enjoy the service

 ## Credicts
- - This is the final project for the course Web Programming (2016 Fall), at National Taiwan University
+ - This is the final project for the course Web Programming (Ric Huang, 2016 Fall), at National Taiwan University
  - Authors: Chien-Sheng Wu, Yuan-Ting Hsieh